ACJill/QMe/README.md

 # QMe
-An app that can provide AI service for the restaurant's customer to query anything about the menu.
+An app that can provide AI service for the restaurant's customers to query anything about the menu.